KCOP-TV: Early history

 For most of its first 46 years on the air, channel 13 was a typical general entertainment independent station.
-It was usually the third or fourth highest-rated independent in Southern California, trading the #3 spot with KHJ-TV (channel 9, now KCAL-TV).
+It was usually the third or fourth highest-rated independent in Southern California, trading the No. 3 spot with KHJ-TV (channel 9, now KCAL-TV).
 The station carried Operation Prime Time programming at least in 1978.

 In the early 1980s, KCOP became one of the many stations in the U.S. to broadcast Star Fleet (aka X-Bomber), a science-fiction marionette series which originally debuted in Japan in 1980.

-During the 1980s and early 1990s, it was the Los Angeles home of Star Trek: The Next Generation (as well as the Original Series before it), The Arsenio Hall Show and Baywatch.
+During the 1980s and early 1990s, it was the Los Angeles home of Star Trek: The Next Generation (as well as The Original Series before it, as early as 1970), The Arsenio Hall Show and Baywatch.
 KCOP was the original Los Angeles home of the syndicated version of Wheel of Fortune (its longtime announcer until his death in 2010, Charlie O'Donnell, was a former staff announcer and news anchor at KCOP).
 The station had also picked up Jeopardy! from KCBS-TV (channel 2) in 1985.
 Both game shows moved to KCBS-TV in 1989, and later to current home KABC-TV (channel 7) in 1992.
 Channel 13 aired select episodes of the Australian soap opera Neighbours from early June to late August 1991.
 The station tried airing movies six nights a week in 1992; however, they fared poorly.